Nuclear Power in the USA Appendix 3

 NuStart Energy Development

 NuStart Energy Development was formed in 2004 to use the NRC's licensing process for obtaining a combined construction and operating licence for an advanced nuclear power plant, and to complete the design engineering for two reactor technologies.
-The consortium comprises ten major utilities brought together by Entergy and representing more than half of the US nuclear plants.a It also involves vendors Westinghouse and General Electric, and set out to pursue the Westinghouse AP1000 and GE's ESBWR technology options.
+The consortium comprised ten major utilities brought together by Entergy and representing more than half of the US nuclear plants.a It also involves vendors Westinghouse and General Electric, and set out to pursue the Westinghouse AP1000 and GE's ESBWR technology options.
 NuStart was headed by an Exelon senior executive.
 In May 2005, it signed an agreement with the DOE to split the estimated $520 million cost of completing detailed engineering work on one of the two designs.

 The second consortium is led by Dominion and originally included Atomic Energy of Canada Ltd (AECL), Hitachi and Bechtel.
 It started to pursue AECL's ACR-700 option, developed from the successful CANDU-6 heavy-water design but with light water cooling.
-Hitachi and Bechtel were key contributors to the successful completion of recent CANDU plants in China.
+Hitachi and Bechtel had been key contributors to the successful completion of CANDU plants in China.
 However, in January 2005, AECL and Hitachi were replaced by General Electric and the ESBWR became the favoured technology.
-The reason given for this was NRC indication that certification of the ACR design would be very slow, whereas that of the US technology - developed from designs already approved - would be much quicker.
+The reason given for this was NRC indication that certification of the ACR design would be very slow, whereas that of the US technology – developed from light water designs already approved – would be much quicker.

 In April 2005, Dominion signed an agreement with the DOE to split the estimated $500 million cost of its COL work on the ESBWR.
 Then in 2007, GE and Hitachi formed the GE Hitachi partnership, bringing that Japanese expertise back into play.
-In October 2007, NuStart announced that it was working with Dominion on developing the ESBWR reference application for the North Anna station and, in November 2007, a COL application for an ESBWR at North Anna was filed.
+In October 2007, NuStart announced that it was working with Dominion on developing the ESBWR reference application for the North Anna plant and, in November 2007, a COL application for an ESBWR as unit 3 at North Anna was filed.
 About then, the NRC awarded an early site permit for North Anna (with no reactor type specified).